tc39/notes/meetings/2019-07/july-23.md

 CLA: Last week, there was a proposal about Annex-B non-octal digits on BigInt, so we’re seeking consensus here.
 I’d like to ask if anyone has a problem with this kind of change?

-LBR: This is not a PR, this is an issue.
+LEO: This is not a PR, this is an issue.
 The current PR is merging this BigInt into Test262.
 It’s very important to address this now, because it’s blocking merging BigInt into Test262.

 JHD: To clarify, BigInt has an open PR in this spec, and if we get this change approved, we’d be able to make that change prior to merging BigInt into the spec.

 AK: This is already the V8 behavior, correct?

-LBR: Correct.
+LEO: Correct.

 MFS: Could you give me some source text that would be parsed differently?